harshavardhan-github/harshavardhan-github/README.md

 - 👋 Hi, I’m @harshavardhan-github
 - 👀 I’m interested in ...
 Web Development
-- 🌱 I’m currently learning ... web Frameworks
+- 🌱 I’m currently learning ...
+JavaScript Frameworks
-- 💞️ I’m looking to collaborate on ... full stack web development
+- 💞️ I’m looking to Work as ... full stack web developer
 - 📫 How to reach me ...harshavardhanreddyvuske@gmail.com
 <!---
 harshavardhan-github/harshavardhan-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.